wpeka/wplegalpages/readme.txt

 Generate an affiliate income disclosure policy page.
 Required by FTC for businesses promoting products by earning affiliate commissions.

 = Earnings Disclaimer Policy =
 Generate an earnings disclaimer policy page.
-Required by FTC for website and blogs that have content related to income schemes, private finance etc.
+Required by FTC for websites and blogs that have content related to income schemes, private finance etc.

 = Medical Disclaimer Policy =
 Generate a medical disclaimer policy to indemnify your website/blog from medical claims.
-Required for website and blog that provide content related to healthcare.
+Required for websites and blogs that provide content related to healthcare.

 = Refund Policy =
 Generate a standard refunds policy page.
 Useful for ecommerce websites or websites that sell products/services on their website.